filoxo/building-a-rebellion-against-the-monolith-empire/speaker-notes.md

 ---

-- we are almost here, were we are all involved in breaking up the monolith
+- we are here
+- we know and understand our monolith

 ---

-- we have the plans to take down the Death Star
+- Soon, all teams will be involved in breaking up the monolith

 ---